All Episodes

 Did you get a warrant to spy on the Trump campaign?

-But you know, the focus here, and as it was with the intelligence community, is not on the campaign per se, but what the Russians were doing to try to instantiate themselves in the campaign or to influence or leverage it.
+But, you know, the focus here, and as it was with the intelligence community, is not on the campaign per se, but what the Russians were doing to try to instantiate themselves in the campaign or to influence or leverage it.

 Have you ever heard of the Constitution, Mr. Clapper?

-Have you ever heard of the Fourth Amendment to our constitution against unreasonable search and seizure?
+Have you ever heard of the Fourth Amendment to our Constitution against unreasonable search and seizure?

-Have you ever heard about the court system and probable cause gathering warrants?
+Have you ever heard about the court system and probable cause, gathering warrants?

-Because they paid a foreign national after they funneled money through a law firm to Fusion GPS to hire the foreign national Christopher Steele, who then paid for Russian dubious sources that all these stories have now been debunked and lies not only to manipulate the American people in the lead up to an election,
+Did you have anybody in the Hillary campaign because they paid a foreign national after they funneled money through a law firm to Fusion GPS to hire the foreign national Christopher Steele, who then paid for Russian dubious sources that all these stories have now been debunked and lies not only to manipulate the American people in the lead up to an election,

 Let me tell you something.